-Spam is an unsolicited email message from a sender you don’t know.
-It is usually sent in bulk to numerous recipients with all of the messages having substantially identical content.
+The term "spam" refers an unsolicited email message from a sender you don’t know.
+Spam messages are usually sent in bulk to numerous recipients with all of the messages having substantially identical content.
 Spam is sometimes called "junk mail" or "unsolicited bulk email".

 There are two types of spam: